szabgab/slides/python/dictionary.md

 Each line starts with the IP address of the visitor. e.g. 217.0.22.3.

-Given sucha a log file from Apache, report how many hits (line were from each IP address.
+Create a script called **apache_log_parser.py** that given sucha a log file from Apache, report how many hits (line were from each IP address.

 ![](examples/dictionary/apache_access.log)